Home > Health Library > Prostate Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]

 Regional differences have been observed in prostate cancer incidence and mortality rates and in rates of radical prostatectomy.
 Until 1989, the increased incidence was most likely the result of increased tumor detection due to increasing rates of transurethral prostatectomy.[4,5] Subsequent increases were most likely the result of widespread use of PSA testing for early detection and screening.[6,7] Variable incidence rates may reflect variability in the intensity of early detection practices across the United States and other jurisdictions.
 While differences in aggregate mortality by regions of the United States have not been observed, considerable variation in mortality rates between African American and white men are seen.[8,9] (Refer to the Population Observations on Early Detection, Incidence, and Prostate Cancer Mortality section of this summary for more information.)

 Prostate cancer is uncommonly seen in men younger than 50 years; the incidence rises rapidly with each decade thereafter.
 The incidence rate is higher in African American men than in white men.
-From 2005 to 2009, the overall age-adjusted incidence rate was 236 per 100,000 for African American men and 146.9 per 100,000 for white men.
+From 2008 to 2012, the overall age-adjusted incidence rate was 214.5 per 100,000 for African American men and 130.4 per 100,000 for white men.
 African American males have a higher mortality from prostate cancer, even after attempts to adjust for access-to-care factors.
-Men with a family history of prostate cancer are at an increased risk of the disease compared with men without this history.[12,13] Other potential risk factors besides age, race, and family history of prostate cancer include alcohol consumption, vitamin or mineral interactions, and other dietary habits.[14,15,16,17,18] A significant body of evidence suggests that a diet high in fat, especially saturated fats and fats of animal origin, is associated with a higher risk of prostate cancer.[19,20] Other possible dietary influences include selenium, vitamin E, vitamin D, lycopene, and isoflavones.
+Men with a family history of prostate cancer are at an increased risk of the disease compared with men without this history.[11,12] Other potential risk factors besides age, race, and family history of prostate cancer include alcohol consumption, vitamin or mineral interactions, and other dietary habits.[13,14,15,16,17] A significant body of evidence suggests that a diet high in fat, especially saturated fats and fats of animal origin, is associated with a higher risk of prostate cancer.[18,19] Other possible dietary influences include selenium, vitamin E, vitamin D, lycopene, and isoflavones.
 (Refer to the PDQ summary on Prostate Cancer Prevention for more information.)
 Evidence from a nested case-control study within the Physicians' Health Study, in addition to a case-control study and a retrospective review of screened prostate cancer patients, suggests that higher plasma insulin-like growth factor-I levels may be associated with a higher prostate cancer risk.
 Not all studies, however, have confirmed this association.
-The estimated lifetime risk of diagnosis of prostate cancer is about 16.5%, and the lifetime risk of dying from this disease is 2.8%.

 The biology and natural history of prostate cancer is not completely understood.
 Rigorous evaluation of any prostate cancer screening modality is desirable because the natural history of the disease is variable, and appropriate treatment is not clearly defined.
 Although the prevalence of prostate cancer and preneoplastic lesions found at autopsy steadily increases for each decade of age, most of these lesions remain clinically undetected.
 An autopsy study of white and Asian men also found an increase in occult prostate cancer with age, reaching nearly 60% in men older than 80 years.
 More than 50% of cancers in Asian men and 25% of cancers in white men had a Gleason score of 7 or greater, suggesting that Gleason score may be an imprecise indicator of clinically insignificant prostate cancer.